traefik-tech-blog/traefik-sre-logging/README.md

-# Logging features for Traefik Proxy on Kubernetes
+# Log Aggregation in Kubernetes with Traefik Proxy

 When deployed as a Kubernetes ingress controller, Traefik can process and route many thousands of requests without complaint.
 And yet, for the operations team,